Mechanical Ventilation in ARDS: 2014 Review

 Recent Research Findings / Controversies in ARDS

 Beta-agonist infusions were found to be harmful to ARDS patients in the 2011 BALTI trials.
-Trophic (trickle) tube feeds appeared equivalent to full-calorie tube feeds for acute lung injury / ARDS patients in the 2011 EDEN trial.
+Trophic (minimal) tube feeds appeared equivalent to full-calorie tube feeds for acute lung injury / ARDS patients in the 2011 EDEN trial.
 48 hours of neuromuscular blockade early in the course of severe ARDS appeared to improve mortality in a 2010 randomized trial.
 These findings are mentioned for informational purposes only, without any recommendation as to their use.